wkan17012021/nightwatch-demo/README.md

 - Nightwatch [API docs] (https://nightwatchjs.org/api/)
 - Explanation of [terminal and setup config] (https://www.hashbangcode.com/article/getting-and-running-nightwatchjs)
 - Video tutorials from [Testing Automation University] (https://testautomationu.applitools.com/nightwatchjs-tutorial/)

+## Debugging

+// debugger;
+// .perform(() => {debugger})

+node --inspect -brk node_modules/.bin/nightwatch -- tests/homepage.test.js
+node --inspect -brk node_modules/.bin/nightwatch -- --tag smoke-homepage chrome://inspect/#devices
+Under Remote Target, click inspect link.
+Then run the script execution (play btn top-right) Adding debugger in the script automatically stops the execution at the line where this keyword is written.
+Alternatively, using the .perform() closure above also stops the script.
+Using the debugger tool is useful in checking state of interactive components right before an execution event.